-- 1. are employed full-time in elementary, middle, or high schools and have teaching responsibilities primarily in the humanities; - 2. have completed at least three years of full-time teaching at the time of application and intend to return to teaching for at least two years after completing the project; - 3. are U.S. citizens or foreign nationals who have been residents of the United States or its territories for at least three years immediately preceding the time of application.
-American citizens who are full-time teachers of American students abroad may also apply.
+- are employed full-time in elementary, middle, or secondary schools and have teaching responsibilities primarily in one or more of the humanities disciplines librarians may apply if they spend more than 50 percent of their time directly teaching humanities courses; - 2. have completed at least three years of fulltime teaching at the time of application and intend to return to teaching for at least two years after completing the project; - 3. are U.S. citizens or foreign nationals who have been residents of the United States or its territories for at least three years immediately preceding the time of application.

+American citizens who are full-time teachers of American students abroad may also apply; - 4. are not past recipients of the NEH Teacher-Scholar award.